Jacquie Tran

 Projects and contract work

-I am proud and humbled to have worked with elite and sub-elite sporting organisations and tertiary education providers as a contributor to their performance science, research, and teaching programmes:
+I am proud and humbled to have worked with a range of sporting organisations and tertiary education providers as a contributor to their performance teams, scientific research, and teaching programmes:

 In Australia